FonchinChen/ArtisticTransformer/README.md

 * Milk sculpture

 ## What this is not
-This custom GPT is not meant for use as a beauty filter for human portraits, since the transformed face most likely won't resemble the original.
+This custom GPT is not meant for use as a beauty filter of style changer for human portraits, since the transformed face may not resemble the original.

 ## Effect demonstration
 <table>